M-74 Nike Missile Site

 The M-74 Launcher Area

-Probably the most interesting thing to see at this site was an old guard shack next to the entrance.
+Perhaps the most interesting thing to see at this time (2009) is an old guard shack next to the entrance.
 Supposedly the underground magazines are still there but are buried under concrete slabs and piles of wood chips.

 Left: Guard shack next to the entrance.